TimonPost/quinn-ffi/README.md

 ## Main Components

 Rust and C# are both safe languages, however they operate in different paradigms.
 The FFI is inherently unsafe between the two and therefore the right care has to be taken when designing this in-between layer.
+This library implements various ideas from this [blog][blog] which is quite a popular reference to build FFI for rust and C#.

 ### Handles
 This library tries to minimize insecurity by introducing `Handle<T>`.
 A `Handle` is a wrapper of a pointer allocated on the heap.
 This `Handle` is bound by Rust safety rules.
 Because of those rules the calling application is prevented from abusing rust its rules.
 This is especially the case of C# were shared write/read access is not uncommon.